What Is Race & Case?

 - Handicaps are based on the NASTAR scoring system.

-- Each team consists of four students with at least one female.
+- Each team consists of four mix-gender graduate business students.
 All team members must participate in the case competition.

 Case Competition Highlights

 - Focuses on managerial ethics in a corporate environment.

 - Delivered to teams three weeks prior to the competition date.

 - Presentation length will not exceed 15 minutes (time limit will be strictly enforced).

 - Presentation is followed by 10 minutes of Q&A (time limit will be strictly enforced).